We do more than Fast Car Loans

 - Do you want or need to show the asset on the company balance sheet?

 A finance lease is a form of rental agreement under which you lease an asset for an agreed period and rental.
-A residual value is set upfront to reflect the asset’s value at the end of the term.
+A residual value is set up front to reflect the asset’s value at the end of the term.
 This Accounted for on the balance sheet.

 A fully maintained operating lease offers an organisation the benefits of a hassle free method of vehicle usage.
 It is finance not shown on the balance sheet and in one monthly payment takes care of all costs associated with the vehicle i.e., all costs in relation to maintenance, insurance, finance are included.
-Once you decide on the motor vehicle required you simply decide on the length of the lease required and calculate how many kilometers you will travel in each year.
+Once you decide on the motor vehicle required you simply decide on the length of the lease required and calculate how many kilometres you will travel in each year.
 Based on this the financier will calculate a monthly repayment.
-At the end of the lease term you hand the vehicle back to the lender with no residuals or balloon payments required.
+At the end of the lease term, you hand the vehicle back to the lender with no residuals or balloon payments required.

 Commercial hire purchase (CHP) is an agreement between the purchaser and the financier whereby the financier owns the vehicle or equipment during the hiring period.
-It differs from a finance lease in that the goods automatically become yours once all terms of the agreement have been completed – usually when the final installment is paid.
+It differs from a finance lease in that the goods automatically become yours once all terms of the agreement have been completed – usually when the final instalment is paid.
 As such it is finance taken out by a business when they wish to purchase the goods.